ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 Introducing a new task called Map that can create a new `JObject` by querying an existing `JObject`.
 It can handle defaults if a property does not exist and do simple transformations.
-Map also supports custom transformations that is similar to the Handlebars tasks helper functions.
+Map also supports custom transformations that are similar to the Handlebars tasks helper functions.

 ### New ConvertXmlBytesToJToken task

 ConvertXmlStringToJToken has got a new sibling task called ConvertXmlBytesToJToken.
-It's useful when you can't know the Xml encoding without parsing the Xml declaration.
-Using this task you don't have to convert the Xml content to a string before converting it to Json.
+It's useful when you can't know the XML encoding without parsing the XML declaration.
+Using this task you don't have to convert the XML content to a string before converting it to JSON.
 The task uses `System.Xml.XmlDocument` to figure out the encoding.

 ### Query, QuerySingle, ConvertJsonStringToJToken and ConvertXmlStringToJToken

-Query, QuerySingle, ConvertJsonStringToJToken and ConvertXmlStringToJToken should all work as they do in Frends.Json with the addition of being able to deserialize more types of input ([see "All tasks" above](#all-tasks)).
+Query, QuerySingle, ConvertJsonStringToJToken, and ConvertXmlStringToJToken should all work as they do in Frends.Json with the addition of being able to deserialize more types of input ([see "All tasks" above](#all-tasks)).